AnhThuongVo/DS-Java_Memory/worksheet.md

 ## Challenge

-Remember to submit your code to the [autograder](http://autograder.cc.oxy.edu/)!

 1. Java has two ways of testing if two objects are the same - `==` and `.equals()`.
 You might have been told to always use `.equals()`, but there *are* cases where `==` is useful.
 Read some of the search results from Google on how these are different, then in your own words, explain what `==` does and why you would want to use `.equals()` most of the time.
 2. What are the benefits of writing generic classes?
 When might it be better to _not_ use generics?